denoland/deno/docs/examples/manage_dependencies.md

 The standard practice for solving this problem in Deno is to create a `deps.ts` file.
 All required remote dependencies are referenced in this file and the required methods and classes are re-exported.
 The dependent local modules then reference the `deps.ts` rather than the remote dependencies.
+If now for example one remote dependency is used in several files, upgrading to a new version of this remote dependency is much simpler as this can be done just within `deps.ts`.

 With all dependencies centralized in `deps.ts`, managing these becomes easier.
 Dev dependencies can also be managed in a separate `dev_deps.ts` file, allowing